-The disadvantages of the encoding approach are the absence of any type of error detection or correction.
-It neither takes into account biological constraints on the resulting DNA sequence such as long homopolymers or adequate G-C content, making stability, synthesis and sequencing challenging.
-To retrieve the information, all data has to be sequenced, thus only allowing for sequential access to it.
+One disadvantage of the encoding approach is the absence of any type of error detection or correction.
+Another is that it does not take into account biological constraints on the resulting DNA sequence such as long homopolymers or adequate GC content, making synthesis and sequencing challenging.
+To retrieve the information, all data has to be sequenced, thus only allowing sequential access to it.
 Furthermore, a specific downside of this approach is that DNA sequences are not uniquely decodable.
-As the nucleotides encode \textit{changes}, we can translate, for example, a \texttt{C} as either a \texttt{0} or \texttt{1}, and this generalizes to any sequence, e.g., \texttt{TCA}, can be decoded as \texttt{001000} or \texttt{110111}.
+As the nucleotides encode \textit{changes}, we can translate, for example, a \texttt{C} as either a \texttt{0} or \texttt{1}, and this generalises to any sequence: e.g., \texttt{TCA} can be decoded as either \texttt{001000} or \texttt{110111}.